rioki/pkzo/README.md

 The code itself should compile on any system that supports C++11 and libSDL.
 I just can't be bothered to maintain multiple build definitions and all portable build definitions are either high maintenance or moronic.

+(Before you suggest CMake, it's one of the moronic ones.)

 License
 -------